tonethar/IGME-330-Master/notes/node-and-web-services.md

 });
 ```

-3. Open your console, and change directory to the **jokes** folder.
+3. Open your console, and change directory to the **joke** folder.
 Run the app by typing:

 ```js
 node index.js